yelidifei/replication/Report.md

 ### 1.1 OLS and IV Regression Overview

 The primary focus of this section is replicating the OLS and IV regression results as shown in the original study's main tables.
-The table below presents a placeholder for the OLS and IV results generated using the simulated data.

 #### Table 1: OLS and IV Estimates of Effect of PM 2.5 on Elderly Mortality, by Age Group